vlcn-io/cr-sqlite/notes.md

 todo:

+- if a column gets changed to become part of the primary key set...
+  - Need to drop version tracking on it
 - inserts should... fail if already exists?
 Or always be upsert given we don't know what might already exist due to replications?
 - e2e tests in c
 - loadable tests in py